GREMLIN GRIT: Karns City Wins First State Playoff Game Since 1996 With 2-1 Upset of District 7 Champ Seton LaSalle

 Mason Sherwin hit a sacrifice fly to center to score Callihan for the 1-0 lead.

-Reed, after hitting Hobie Bartoe with a pitch, was able to get out of the jam with a strikeout and a pop out.
+After hitting Hobie Bartoe with a pitch, Reed was able to get out of the jam with a strikeout and a pop-out.

 Seton LaSalle (17-5) tied the game at 1-1 in the bottom of the fourth on a RBI single by Aric White.